mu-semtech/login-service/README.md

 ###### 400 Bad Request
 If session header is missing or invalid.
 The header should be automatically set by the [identifier](https://github.com/mu-semtech/mu-identifier).

+### Releases
+#### v3.0.0
+Breaking changes:
+- Make responses JSON-API compliant by moving `relationships` into `data` object.
+It has become a child rather than a sibling.

+  You may need to change `data.authenticated.relationships.account.data.id` in the frontend to `data.authenticated.data.relationships.account.data.id` in order to consume the response data.